Evolution of confined quantum scalar fields in curved spacetime. Part I: Construction of the method

-A concern that can still be raised is that, even if two Fock quantizations done in two different regions~$S_1$ and~$S_2$, in which~$\partial_t$ is a Killing field, are both valid and physically correct (which we know to be the case), they could eventually still be unitarily inequivalent.
-The argument against such possibility occurring in the cases considered with our method can be done from a physical perspective, taking into account that we only consider regular metrics.
-The condition for unitary inequivalence in the case of two quantizations related by a Bogoliubov transformation is that~$\sum_{n, m} |\beta_{n m}|^2 \to \infty$.
-This implies a divergent number of particles in one of the quantizations for any state of the field with a finite number of particles in the other quantization.
-If the energies of the particles in each quantization were not limited from below, a divergent number of particles could happen without a divergent amount of energy (the so-called \emph{infrared catastrophe}~\cite{strocchi}).
-But thanks to conditions~A and~D a minimum non-zero energy always exists.
-Therefore, for the problems considered with this method unitarily inequivalent quantizations would imply that, for states with finite energy in one of the quantizations, the energy diverges according to the other quantization.
-However, for physically valid quantizations this possibility is also discarded by the regularity of the metric and the compactness of the spatial hypersurfaces, since these two facts imply that only finite amounts of energy can be interchanged with the field in finite times.
-Therefore, for the problems considered with this method, physically valid quantizations must be also unitarily equivalent.
+A concern that can still be raised is that, even if two Fock quantisations done in two different regions~$S_1$ and~$S_2$, in which~$\partial_t$ is a Killing field, are both valid and physically correct (which we know to be the case), they could eventually still be unitarily inequivalent.
+Unfortunately, we do not have a rigorous mathematical demonstration against such possibility occurring, but we can provide a solid physical argument for the cases considered with our method, taking into account that we only consider regular metrics.
+The condition for unitary inequivalence in the case of two quantisations related by a Bogoliubov transformation is that~$\sum_{n, m} |\beta_{n m}|^2 \to \infty$.
+This implies a divergent number of particles in one of the quantisations for any state of the field with a finite number of particles in the other quantisation.
+If the energies of the particles in each quantisation were not limited from below, a divergent number of particles could happen without a divergent amount of energy (the so-called \emph{infrared catastrophe}~\cite{strocchi}).
+But thanks to condition~A and the positive definiteness of~$\hat{\mathscr{O}}(t)$ a minimum non-zero energy always exists.
+Therefore, for the problems considered with this method unitarily inequivalent quantisations would imply that, for states with finite energy in one of the quantisations, the energy diverges according to the other quantisation.
+However, for physically valid quantisations this possibility is also discarded by the regularity of the metric and the compactness of the spatial hypersurfaces, since these two facts imply that only finite amounts of energy can be interchanged with the field in finite times.
+Therefore, for the problems considered with this method, physically valid quantisations must be also unitarily equivalent.